cy-rae/dhbw-tube/README.md

 Prometheus and Grafana are used to monitor and visualize system status, while Secrets are used to protect sensitive data.

 The following image shows the rough concept and the communication between the Kubernetes resources.
-The user can access the front end of the DHBW-Tube application, the REST APIs of the Upload and Stream microservices and the Prometheus and Grafana user interfaces.
+The user can access the frontend of the DHBW-Tube application and the user interfaces of Prometheus and Grafana.
+As the upload and stream microservices are accessible from the outside, the user can access them via the REST-APIs.
-The frontend uses the interfaces of the Upload and Stream microservices, which in turn have connections to the PostgreSql and MinIO databases.
+The frontend uses the REST-APIs of the upload and stream microservices, which in turn have connections to the PostgreSQL and MinIO databases.
-The Stream microservice also uses Memcached.
+The stream microservice also uses Memcached.
 Grafana accesses the data from Prometheus and Prometheus scrapes data from the pods.
 ![Concept image](assets/concept.png)